 In partnership with the BEAT-HIV Community Advisory Board, Philadelphia FIGHT leads the Community Outreach efforts in Philadelphia for the BEAT-HIV Collaboratory.
 Through its educational programming, including Project TEACH, TEACH Outside, AIDS Education Month, the Community Health Training Alliance, as well as other community events, Philadelphia FIGHT is facilitating a series of educational and public awareness events about the activities and progress of the BEAT-HIV Collaboratory’s quest to find advance HIV cure research.

-If your organization is interested in hosting a BEAT-HIV Community Outreach event, please contact Chip Alfred, Director Of Development & Communications, Philadelphia FIGHT, at email@example.com.
+If your organization is interested in hosting a BEAT-HIV Community Outreach event, please contact Evon Burton, Director of Communications, Philadelphia FIGHT, at email@example.com.